symfony-cmf/symfony-cmf-docs/bundles/core.rst

 TimePeriodVoter
 ...............

-This voter checks on the ``PublishTimePeriodInterface`` which defines a start and end date.
+This voter checks on the ``PublishTimePeriodReadInterface`` which defines a start and end date.
 A date may be null to indicate "always started" resp.
 "never ending".